Conway, Arkansas: Libraries

 The Faulkner-Van Buren Regional Library System serves the city, a two-county library system formed in 1954.
 Originally the city was served by the Conway Library from 1935 until the merger into the current system.
 Today, the Conway Library serves as the headquarters for the eight-library regional system.

 In addition to this, the students of the University of Central Arkansas and Hendrix College have free access to both the Torreyson Library at UCA and the Bailey Library at Hendrix by showing a current student ID from their respective college.

 Parks and recreation

-There are the 15 parks located within Conway.
+There are 15 parks located within Conway.